gillerick/solid/README.md

 - This principle states that we must use abstraction (abstract classes and interfaces) instead of concrete implementations.
 High-level modules should not depend on the low-level module but both should depend on the abstraction.
+- This allows for changing of both high-level and low-level modules with little risk to the other.

 ## Other Design Principles